New in v1.14.4 — MySQL wire protocol · durable in-database agents

 -- INSERT a critical row → the agent wakes

--- lands in the immutable audit log.The agent lives in the database.
+-- hash-chained into a tamper-evident audit.The agent lives in the database.
 No orchestrator, no queue, no worker fleet to run.

 The problem